Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

 # Introduction
-Woosmap Geofencing SDK collect geolocations of users ( with their consent ) and receive and display notifications based on these location and send by our servers.
+Woosmap Geofencing SDK collects the geolocation of users (with their consent) to receive and display location based notifications sent by our servers.

 To use this SDK you need an account.
-If you haven't one, please contact us.
+If you haven't got one, please contact us.
 # Android Woosmap Geofencing Basic integration
-## Use our maven's repository
+## Use our Maven repository
-* Add our maven's repository in the build.gradle of the project
+* Add our Maven repository in the build.gradle of the project
 ```gradle
 allprojects {
     repositories {